-Introduction to BSP Threads
+Introduction to BSP Threads Chart

 At Tube Aligen pro we provide most authentic information to our user to make there best experience.
 BSP Thread Chart threads are a globally recognized system for pipe connections, essential in industries like plumbing, oil and gas, and manufacturing.
 Developed from Joseph Whitworth’s pioneering 19th-century screw thread design, BSP threads are distinguished by their 55° flank angle and rounded crests and roots.
 This design enhances durability and leak resistance compared to the 60° NPT threads common in North America